wildcloud/wildcloud-websockets/README.md

 The service then forwards the message to the client (all sessions or just a specific one).

+On the client-side the user connects using SockJS to the server and specifies the already authorized socket_id

+    var socket = new SockJS('http://ws.your_server.com/socket_id');

 ## Support

 * Transports